6 Evidence-Based Health Benefits of Lemon

 1. Support heart health

 One lemon provides about 31 mg of vitamin C, which is 51% of the Reference Daily Intake (RDI).
-Research shows that eating fruits and vegetables rich in vitamin C reduces the risk of heart disease and stroke, however, it's not just vitamin C that is thought to be good for your heart.
-The fiber and plant compounds found in lemons can also significantly reduce some heart disease risk factors, for example, one study revealed that eating 24 grams of citrus fiber extract daily for a month lowers total cholesterol levels.
-It has also been found plant compounds found in lemons – namely hesperidin and diosmin – and these substances work to lower cholesterol if as a conclusion we can say that lemon contains a high percentage of heart-healthy vitamin C and many beneficial plant compounds that may lower cholesterol.
+Research shows that eating fruits and vegetables rich in vitamin C reduces the risk of heart disease and stroke.
+It is not just vitamin C that is thought to be good for your heart.
+The fiber and plant compounds found in lemons can also significantly reduce some heart disease risk factors.
+For example, one study revealed that eating 24 grams of citrus fiber extract daily for a month lowers total cholesterol levels.
+Plant compounds found in lemons—namely hesperidin and diosmin—have also been shown to lower cholesterol.
+In conclusion, lemons contain a high percentage of heart-healthy vitamin C and several beneficial plant compounds that may lower cholesterol.

 ADVERTISEMENT